 Achieving adequate power to detect correlates of protection requires that the HIV-1 diagnostic testing is more frequent than the infusion schedule.
 This is why diagnostic visits every 4 weeks are advantageous given infusions every 8 weeks, and procedures may be determined and applied to test for HIV-1 infection more frequently than every 4 weeks.
-The data from all of the employed diagnostic testing kits is incorporated into the modeling of S(t) and of HIV-1 infection times, and is integrated into the modeling of S(t) and of HIV-1 infection times, and is integrated into the modeling of S(t) and into the statistical analysis for estimation and testing of PE(S(t) = s).
+The data from all of the employed diagnostic testing kits is incorporated into the modeling of S(t) and of HIV-1 infection times, and is integrated into the statistical analysis for estimation and testing of PE(S(t)=s).
 Lastly, achieving adequate power to detect correlates of protection requires studying markers that can be measured with a high ratio of potentially protection relevant variability versus protection irrelevant variability, where the latter variability could stem from technical measurement error of the assay or to error in estimation of the timing of infection.
 Because of this fact the trial design relies on parallel assay studies to qualify marker variables for the analysis and relies on development and characterization of models for S(t) over continuous time t.

-We provide one power calculation for assessing a trichotomous marker S(t), the concentration of the mAb at time t post enrolment, as a correlate of protection, which divides the pooled mAb group at a given time t by two thresholds of marker response

-[S(t) = 0 indicates Low, S(t) = 1 indicates Medium, and S(t) = 2 indicates High for some pre-set definitions of Low, Medium, High].
+We provide one power calculation for assessing a trichotomous marker S(t), the concentration of the mAb at time t post enrolment, as a correlate of protection, which divides the pooled mAb group at a given time t by two thresholds of marker response [S(t)=0 indicates Low, S(t)=1 indicates Medium, and S(t)=2 indicates High for some pre-set definitions of Low, Medium, High].
 Thus at any given time t after entry, S(t) divides the pooled mAb group into three subgroups.
-In our illustration we take "0" to be a VRC01 serum concentration $\leq 50 \text{ mcg/mL}$ , "2" to be a VRC01 serum concentration > 10 mcg/mL, and "1" to be an intermediate serum concentration.
+In our illustration we take "0" to be a VRC01 serum concentration ≤ 50 mcg/mL, "2" to be a VRC01 serum concentration ≥ 10 mcg/mL, and "1" to be an intermediate serum concentration.